7 Ways to Cultivate Intimate Love In Your Relationships

 When we play together, we bring lightness in to our relationships.
-In this lightness we very naturally create and openness of being.
+In this lightness, we very naturally create and openness of being.
 In this openness, we have access to more of each other and ourselves (broader and deeper).
 Here we share ourselves with a greater profound connection to each other.
-Play and fun open our hearts and minds to infinite possibility.
-We ‘see’ what was unseen before and we bond at greater depth.

 Sharing ourselves in this way with trusted, revered, respected and honoured persons allows us to be seen, heard, felt and known.
 This unlocks pain, fear, doubt and inner turbulence.
-We release these tensions and we bond with those who allow us to immerse in this posture.
-We become fond of, open to and willing to continue this journey of openness, as does the other.
-What a beautiful, gentle and enlightening symbiotic journey of connecting and bonding.
+We become fond of, open to and willing to continue this journey of openness.

 There are varied forms of intimacy.
 See below and practice them regularly wither with a loved one, your beloved, someone you admire or yourself.
 There is great value in experiential diversity.

 - Emotional Intimacy – you are able to share a wide range of both positive and negative feelings without fear of judgement or rejection